The Pros and Cons of Self-Publishing

 CON – Not getting an advance

 This is often the most attractive feature of being with a publisher.
-They may give you an upfront advance, which may be substantial, although these are getting rarer.
+They may give you an upfront advance, which may be substantial, although these are now rare.
 An advance is a loan the publisher forwards to you for writing your book.
 For each sale they make, they reduce the amount advanced by your royalty.
 When the advance reduces to zero, you then get paid your royalty share per sale.
 Unlike a loan though, if not enough sales happen to reduce the advance to zero, you don’t have to pay the rest back.

 PRO – It’s to your timescale